niallpcarroll/walking-galway-history/README.md

 All images - background photographs and gallery images - are my own.

 ### Acknowledgments
-I wish to acknowledge the support given by Code Institute staff and my peers throughout this project.
+I wish to acknowledge the support given by Code Institute staff, particularly to Amy and to Lewis in Tutor Support, and my peers throughout this project.
 I also acknowledge the invaluable advice and guidance given by my mentor, Mr Dario Carrasquel.